 Walls of corridors and interior sides of exterior exit balconies serving an occupant load of 30 or more (i.e., floor area 6000 sq. ft. or more) must be of not less than 1 hour fire resistive construction.
 Ceilings of corridors must be at least that required for a 1 hour fire resistive floor/ceiling assembly.
-Where corridor walls are required to be of 1 hour fire resistive construction, doors must be "tight-fitting smoke and draft control," The Life Safety Code does not require smoke detectors in dormitories and only "on each floor level" of lodging houses.
-(11-5.3.2.1) The following figure illustrates the approach detailed above.
+Where corridor walls are required to be of 1 hour fire resistive construction, doors must be "tight-fitting smoke and draft control," The following figure illustrates the approach detailed above.
 Should the analysis reveal that the conditions for a single exit are not met by this portion of the building, then an additional exit must be provided.